We need to talk about the #MissingDCGirls, and all of the black and Latinx teens who have been reported missing in D.C.

 Officials in D.C. held a town hall meeting Wednesday to address the public’s concerns about the missing girls.
 Mayor Muriel Bowser and acting Police Chief Peter Newsham, were in attendance.

-Twitter user DC Maryland Virginia posted a photo of the town hall, pointing out that the room was filled entirely with people of color.
+Twitter user DC Maryland Virginia posted a photo of the town hall, pointing out that the room was filled entirely with people of color. false

 PBS reporter Gwen Ifill coined the term “missing white women syndrome,” to describe the media explosion that comes when a young, white, middle- or upper-class woman goes missing.